 Membership on the University of Richmond Law Review is one of the most prestigious honors that a University of Richmond law student can achieve.
-Membership is the beginning of a new academic challenge, as students take on new responsibilities as members of the Law School’s premier publication.
+Membership is the beginning of a new academic challenge, as students take on new responsibilities as members of the law school’s premier publication.

 Professionally, the rewards are just as plentiful.
 Many law firms prefer Law Review members when choosing summer and full-time associates.
-Similarly, many state and federal court judges require that students who wish to be considered for judicial clerkships in their chambers participate on a scholarly journal.
+Similarly, many state and federal court judges require that students who wish to be considered for judicial clerkships participate on a scholarly journal.
 Members of the Law Review secure both state and federal judicial clerkships as well as associate positions in top law firms each year.